doctrine/mongodb-odm/docs/en/reference/annotations-reference.rst

    require indexes by default.
 This may also be specified per query.
 -
    writeConcern - Specifies the write concern for this document that overwrites the default write concern specified in the configuration.
+It does not overwrite a write concern given as option to the ``flush`` method when committing your documents.

 .. code-block:: php